elaine-chen-brown/CS1320-final-project/README.md

 - setup to be able to update views count when article is loaded (currently commented out in article.model)
 - fixed authorBios not loading on about page
 - breadcrumbs: took out from about, archive, join us, added to category, mad home clickable from article
+- switch to displaying issue number not issue id

 #### 4/10
 - support for topical articles in the archives